familbabayev/pizza-management-system/readme.md

 * [Class diagram of Decorator Pattern](#class-diagram-of-decorator-pattern)

 ## General Info
-The application includes the following fuctionalities:
+The application includes the following functionalities:
 * Registration of a new user
 * Login as user and admin
 * As a user